cliffordlab/cliffordlab.github.io/people/alumni/index.md

 17. Cakmak, AS.
 (Ph.D.)
 Disease state prediction using multiscale dynamics, Georgia Institute of Technology, 2017 – 2021 [Now Engineer at Apple]
 18. Katebi, N. (PhD) Detection of Adverse Events in Pregnancy Using a Low-Cost 1D Doppler Ultrasound Signal, Emory University, 2017 – 2021 [Now Assistant Professor at Emory]
 19. Shu, N. (Ph.D.)
 Deep Learning for vocal analytics in health, Georgia Institute of Technology, 2018 – 2022
 20. Salari, M. (Ph.D.)
-A crowdsourcing platform for environmental exposure monitoring, Emory University, 2015 – 2022 [Now Engineer in Industry]
+A crowdsourcing platform for environmental exposure monitoring, Emory University, 2015 – 2022 [Now Data and Applied Scientist within Microsoft Azure's centralized data science team, CXD-AI]
 21. Sadiq, I. (Ph.D.)
 Cardiac variability for prediction of cardiovascular instability, Georgia Institute of Technology, 2017 – 2022 [Now a postdoc at University of Oklahoma]
 22. Suresha, P. (Ph.D.)
 Physiological abnormality detection and prediction in pediatric behavioral disorders, Georgia Institute of Technology, 2017 – 2022 [Now Engineer at Apple]
 23. Sheikh, S. (Ph.D.)
 Expert and non-expert label aggregation for bootstrapping cardiac labels, Georgia Institute of Technology, 2018 – 2022 [Returned to work in Pakistan Govt Research]